neildevas/install-ruby-on-macos/README.md

 Read more in my [definitive guide to installing Ruby gems on a Mac](https://www.moncefbelyamani.com/the-definitive-guide-to-installing-ruby-gems-on-a-mac/).

+Note that this script installs the bare minimum for a working Ruby development environment.
+I also have another script called [laptop](https://github.com/monfresh/laptop) that installs other nice things to have, and it's customizable.
+I recommend the `laptop` script for most people.

 ## Supported macOS versions
+* I'll be testing BigSur soon.
+I don't expect anything to change.
 * macOS Catalina (10.15)
 * macOS Mojave (10.14)
 * macOS High Sierra (10.13)